darren-a/ruby-notes/README.md

 => true
 >>
 ```
-*use grep on arrays* (noting that :keys and :values in Hash give array results)
+*use grep on arrays* (noting that Hash:keys and Hash:values return arrays)
 ```
 >> [].respond_to?(:grep)
 => true